alextowe/.dotfiles/README.md

 # My personal dotfiles

-This is my personal dotfiles for Manjaro Linux with i3wm.
+These are my personal dotfiles for Manjaro Linux with i3wm.
 Uses a bare git repo with working directory set to the $HOME folder.
 Run the commands below to setup on a new system.
 Make sure you have git installed.

 1. The first step is to clone this repository into a folder in your home directory called `.dotfiles.git`.
 Use the `--bare` flag to clone as a bare repo.